How Generalization And Discrimination Can Affect Mental Health: A Guide

 Medically reviewed by Laura Angers Maddox, NCC, LPC

-Updated November 13, 2023by BetterHelp Editorial Team
+Updated October 22, 2024by BetterHelp Editorial Team

 In this article, we will explore the concepts of discrimination, generalization and how psychology and individuals can be affected by both.

 In 1897, Russian psychologist Ivan Pavlov is thought to have published his theory and findings on classical conditioning that can hold relevancy in the practices of behavioral therapy to this day.
-Pavlov is thought to have originally begun with an experiment related to the canine digestive systems.
+Pavlov is thought to have originally begun with an experiment related to the canine digestive system.
 During this time, he noticed the dogs began salivating when seeing the people who would feed them.

 Many believe that this sparked him to hypothesize that the reason the dogs were salivating was because they now associated their caretakers with being fed.
 To test this theory, Pavlov began ringing a bell prior to feeding the dogs.
 Just as he’d anticipated, the dogs began salivating at the sound of the bell—regardless of whether or not food was presented to them.

 Though the theory was thought to be originally tested on canines, all humans are generally exposed to forms of classical conditioning throughout the course of our lives.
 Examples of this can exist in advertising.
 For example: Ads for sneakers might often feature successful athletes in order to condition people to associate their brand with athletic success.
-Similarly, ads for fast food might feature delicious looking food to make someone feel hungry for that specific food item.
+Similarly, ads for fast food might feature delicious-looking food to make someone feel hungry for that specific food item.

 Many believe that the most famous example of generalization came from an experiment performed by behavioral psychologist John Watson in the year 1920.
 The “Little Albert” experiment is thought to have worked by introducing a 9-month-old child to a white rat and observing their interactions.